I Love Lucy: Production

 Freund was instrumental in developing a way to uniformly light the set so that each of the three cameras would pick up the same quality of image.
 Freund noted that a typical episode (20–22 min.) was shot in about 60 minutes, with one constant concern being the shades-of-gray contrast in the final print, as each stage of transmission and broadcast would exaggerate the contrast.
-Freund also pioneered "flat lighting," in which everything is brightly lit to eliminate shadows and the need for endless relighting.
+Freund also pioneered flat lighting, in which everything is brightly lit to eliminate shadows and the need for endless relighting.

 Audience reactions were live, which created a more authentic laugh than the canned laughter used on most filmed sitcoms of the time.
 Regular audience members were sometimes heard from episode to episode, and Arnaz's distinctive laugh could be heard in the background during scenes in which he did not perform, as well as Ball's mother, DeDe, whose distinctive "uh oh" could be heard in many of the episodes.
 In later years, CBS would devise a laugh track from several I Love Lucy audiences and use them for canned laughter on shows done without a live audience.

 I Love Lucys pioneering use of three cameras led to it becoming the standard technique for the production of most sitcoms filmed in front of an audience.
 Single-camera setups remained the technique of choice for sitcoms that did not use audiences.
 This led to an unexpected benefit for Desilu during the series' second season when it was discovered that Ball was pregnant.
 Not being able to fulfill the show's 39-episode commitment, both Desi and Oppenheimer decided to rebroadcast popular episodes of the series' first season to help give Ball the necessary rest she needed after she gave birth, effectively allowing fewer episodes to be filmed that season.
 Unexpectedly, the rebroadcasts proved to be ratings winners, effectively giving birth to the rerun, which would later lead to the profitable development of the rerun syndication market.

 The show's original opening and commercial bumpers were animated caricatures of Ball and Arnaz.
-They were designed and animated by MGM character designer and future "Flintstones" cartoonist, Gene Hazelton (1917–2005) and were produced under a contract producer William Hanna had secured privately.
-The program sponsor, Philip Morris cigarettes was incorporated into many of these sequences, so when I Love Lucy went into repeats, they were replaced by the now familiar heart logo.
-However Hazelton's original animation survives, and can be seen in the DVD boxed set as originally presented.
+They were designed and animated by MGM character designer, and future "Flintstones" cartoonist, Gene Hazelton (1917–2005) and were produced under a contract that producer William Hanna had secured privately.
+The program sponsor, Philip Morris cigarettes, was incorporated into many of these sequences, so when I Love Lucy went into repeats, the sponsor material was replaced by the now-familiar heart logo.
+However, Hazelton's original animation survives and can be seen in the DVD boxed set as originally presented.